alexfernandez/deployment/README.md

     $ serve-deployment --dir .

 At the very least a deployment directory must be given with `--dir`.
-A token can also be given:
+A token can also be specified:

     $ node bin/server.js --dir . --token wydjzfoytrg4grmy

+Otherwise a random token will be automatically generated.
 Any requests coming in with the special, magic token will result in a deployment.
 From localhost use this URL: